 The final step for chrome is to polish it with a good chrome or metal polish.
 Use a polish specifically made for chrome.
-With most metal polishes, a little goes a long way, so use just a little dab at a time.
-Also, the best metal-polishing cloth is soft cotton, such as T-shirt material.
-Cotton fleece, such as from an old sweatshirt, works great, too.
+With most metal polishes, a little goes a long way.
+Use just a little dab at a time.
+Also, the best metal-polishing cloth is soft cotton, such as t-shirt material.
+Cotton fleece, from an old sweatshirt, works great as well.

 Aluminum is an easy metal to polish.
 It’s soft enough that even the roughest aluminum parts can be quickly polished to a bright shine.
 A few years ago, in a fit of craziness, I decided to polish all of the aluminum parts on the top side of my 1989 Silver Anniversary 911’s engine.
 I went nuts!
 Everything was subject to being polished, including the intake manifold and the distributor.
 It was beautiful!

-Polished aluminum has a fault: it tarnishes quickly.
+Polished aluminum has a fault in that it tarnishes quickly.
 Most factory-polished aluminum parts are sprayed with a clear lacquer, acrylic or urethane to seal the part.
 This is very common on polished wheels.
 If you’re trying to restore a polished aluminum part that has been anodized or clear coated, you must first remove the coating.
 Many professional polishing shops use an aircraft-strength stripper for this job.
-You must use these chemicals with extreme caution, and never let them come near your car.
+You must use these chemicals with extreme caution and never let them come near your car.

 You can polish aluminum by machine or by hand.
 With the invention of the polishing ball, there’s no reason to polish by hand.
 With a polishing ball, and a cordless drill, you can polish your wheels to a brilliant finish in a matter of minutes.

 These polished aluminum Kinesis wheels require polishing every six months to keep their shine.
 To hold the shine for that period of time, I use Ultima Tire & Trim Guard Plus to seal both the tires and the wheels.
 Check it out!

 Polishing Stainless Steel